-As at the 31 December 2020 the immediate parent undertaking and controlling party of the Company is Vera Vita S.p.A., incorporated in Italy.
+As at the 31 December 2021 the immediate parent undertaking and controlling party of the Company is Vera Vita S.p.A., incorporated in Italy.
 Vera Vita S.p.A. is owned 65% by Società Cattolica di Assicurazione - Società Cooperativa1 ("Cattolica Assicurazioni") and the remaining 35% by the Banco BPM S.p.A.
 Cattolica Assicurazioni, incorporated in Italy, consolidates these financial statements in its group report.
 The consolidated financial statements are available from the Company Secretary, Cattolica Assicurazioni, Lungadige Cangrande, 16, 37126 Verona (VR), Italy.

-Vera Vita, with registered office in Via Carlo Ederle, 45 in Verona (VR), Italy, has been authorised to transact business in Italy by ISVAP on 21 December 2000 with authorisation no. 1762 (O.J. no. 1 2nd January 2001).
-Vera Vita is part of the Cattolica Group with a listed number in the Italian Group Register c/o the Italian Regulator of 019.
+Via Carlo Ederle, 45 in Verona (VR), Italy, has been authorised to transact business in Italy by ISVAP on 21 December 2000 with authorisation no. 1762 (O.J. no. 1 2nd January 2001).
+Vera Vita is 65% owned by Società Cattolica di Assicurazione S.p.A. and 35% by Banco BPM S.p.A.